urbit/docs/learn/hoon/hoon-tutorial/ford.md

 Ford is capable of live builds.
 We illustrate what this means by example.

 You have a program `foo` and it is currently in state `A`.
-You modify the code to `foo` and ask Ford to rebuild it.
+You modify the code to `foo` and ask Ford to rebuild it (or does the rebuild happen automatically?).
 Ford will then rebuild `foo` in such a manner that the updated version can import `A` from the previous version and continue running.

 This feature is essential to how Urbit is updated over the air, and is one high level reason behind why the state of your ship is not wiped every time Arvo is updated.